How to Address a Cover Letter: Examples & Tips

 1. Correctly addressing your cover letter is as important as the document's body.
 It's the first thing the hiring manager will see, showing that you did your research.

-3. If you don't know the recipient's gender, opt to use "Dear [Full Name],"
+4. If you don't know the recipient's gender, opt to use "Dear [Full Name]" to maintain a respectful and professional tone.

-5. You can find the hiring manager's name through the job listing, the company's website or LinkedIn, or by asking a friend who works at the company.
+5. The hiring manager's name can typically be found in the job listing, on the company's website, on LinkedIn, or by asking a friend who works at the company.

-6. Address the cover letter to the hiring staff, the department you're applying to, or the company if you can't find the person's name.
+6. If you cannot find a name, address the cover letter to the hiring staff, the department you're applying to, or the company.

 7. When emailing your cover letter, always include your name and the position you're applying to in the subject line.